-When a public safety dispatcher or police officer becomes aware of a possible or reported hate crime or hate incident, he or she shall notify the on-duty patrol supervisor.
-The supervisor shall ensure that the Patrol Lieutenant (if on-duty) or on-call command staff is notified.
-The patrol supervisor should also respond to the scene and/or provide assistance to ensure that the situation is handled appropriately and with sensitivity.
+When a public safety dispatcher or police officer becomes aware of a possible or reported hate crime or hate incident, he or she shall notify the on-duty patrol supervisor so they may respond to the scene and/or provide victim assistance.
+The supervisor shall notify the Patrol Captain (if on-duty) or on-call command staff.
 Further notifications might be necessary depending on the situation.
+Within one week, a member from Senior Staff should visit with the victim (victim's family, etc.).